konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 key: os
 value: Windows
 ```
-2. Second difference is in the Dockerfile (see `myproject/source/Dockerfile` in the above example) for the Windows service as shown below.
+The second difference is in the Dockerfile (see `myproject/source/Dockerfile` in the above example) for the Windows service as shown below.
 The `FROM` instruction refers to Windows container images and the `--platform` indicates that these images have to be built for a Windows platform.

 ```yaml
 FROM --platform=windows/amd64 mcr.microsoft.com/dotnet/framework/sdk:4.8 As builder
 WORKDIR /app